dghosef/driver-language/README.md

 `./compile_driver driver_path`

 # Intro
-While writing drivers, I notice that I keep making dumb mistakes like forgetting to put a dev_barrier or something.
-Also, I notice that for the most part, drivers are pretty simple control-flow wise.
-Many are just a series of memory reads and writes.
-This made me wonder if we could possible do more static analysis of drivers.
-So I wrote a Domain Specific Language for driver creation that compiles to C. The language has a few different statement types:
+When writing drivers, it is easy to make simple mistakes like forgetting to initialize certain registers that take forever to track down This is a DSL intended to help decrease this.
+At a high level, it tracks every read and write and ensures that all necessary dependencies have been written to before performing any action.

+# Driver format
+The language has a few different statement types:

 - `varname := int;` will create a variable and set its value to be an integer literal
-- `varname := @addr;` will do the same but set its value to be the value at location addr
+- `varname := @addr;` will do the same but set its value to be the value at location `addr`
 - `varname[start:end] := int;` will set bits from start to end inclusive to the integer literal
 - `varname[start:end] := paramname;` will set bits from start to end inclusive to the param's value
 - `@addr <- var;` will write `var` to `addr`